 While the mere mention of Iowa may evoke images of endless lush corn fields, there is much more to Iowa than farming.
 Looking to hit the books?
-There are many valuable higher education opportunities waiting for students in the Hawkeye State.
+There are many valuable higher education opportunities waiting for students.
+Schools range from the University of Iowa, home of the Hawkeyes, with over 20,000 undergrads, to the liberal arts-focused Grinnell College, with about 1,500 enrolled.

-For students considering an Iowa education, the average student loan debt in that state is important data to be aware of.
-In 2017, 63% of Iowa college attendees had student loan debt, and on average owed $29,859.
+For students considering an Iowa education, the average student loan debt can be an important number to know.
+In 2020, 60% of Iowa college attendees had student loan debt, and on average owed $29,560.

 If your goal is to attend school in Iowa and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.